biologist79/ESPuino/README.md

 ## Disclaimer
 This is a **fork** of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling a music-player by RFID-tags and buttons. **Said this I want to rule out, that the code-basis is completely different**.
 So there might be features, that are supported by my fork whereas others are missing or implemented different.
 For sure both share that it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/).

-**Please note: This project is still under development.
-So it's not yet fully feature-complete (e.g. webinterface is missing).**

 ## What's different (basically)?
 The original project makes use of microcontrollers (uC) like Arduino nano (which is the [Microchip AVR-platform](https://de.wikipedia.org/wiki/Microchip_AVR) behind the scenes).
 Music-decoding is done in hardware using [DFPlayer mini](https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299) which offers a uSD-card-slot and an integrated amp as well.
 Control of this unit is done by a serial-interconnect with a uC using the API provided.